What does Research Show for CBD and OCD

 It used to be grouped under a general anxiety umbrella, but researchers are starting to think it's a separate thing altogether.

 Roughly 2.5% of the world's population will experience OCD during their lives.

 The new research revolves around three key factors coming out of newer brain scans:

-- Irregular activity between impulse area of the brain and rational oversight
+- Irregular activity between the impulse area of the brain and rational oversight

 - Irregular activity between cingulo-opercular (error detection) area of the brain and the cortex

 - Irregular activity in the striatum (reward processing)

 Let's look at these in detail to unglaze your eyes.

 First, there's a very old (evolutionarily speaking) part of the brain that processes primitive impulses like cleanliness, sexuality, and aggression.